mabq/arch-setup/README.md

 # Configure a Workstation with Ansible

-Before running:
+Notes:

-- Make sure there is a host entry for the machine where you intend to run the command.
+- There is no inventory because this is meant to be used with `ansible-pull` against the localhost.

 Ideas taken from: